Vedant-Kalbag-wmg/video-generation-Deforum/readme.md

-├── audio.wav                             -> This file will be auto-downloaded based on the youtube link provided ├── configs                               -> Deforum config files ├── Deforum_AWS.ipynb                     -> Main notebook (RUN THIS) ├── Promot_Generation.ipynb               -> Notebook used to generate variations for a prompt based on creative style, subject and object combinations
+├── audio.wav                             -> This file will be auto-downloaded based on the youtube link provided ├── configs                               -> Deforum config files ├── Deforum_AWS.ipynb                     -> Main notebook (RUN THIS) ├── PromptGeneration.ipynb                -> Notebook used to generate variations for a prompt based on creative style, subject and object combinations
 ├── deforum-stable-diffusion              -> Repo for deforum
 ├── environment.yml                       -> Used to create the conda env / notebook kernel
 ├── readme.md                             -> Setup and run instructions